 !
 THEY LEFT OUT THE OKEMOS PART!
-By Rod Ellis '65

-Walter's biography from Harvard Medical School left out the Okemos part, so we will add, "Walt graduated from Okemos High School in 1963."
-In addition to being one of the "most quoted persons in all areas of science", Dr. Willett is one of the most remembered and revered Okemos grads of all time.
+Since Walter's biography from Harvard Medical School is incomplete, Walt graduated from Okemos High School in 1963.
+In addition to being one of the most quoted persons in all areas of science today, Dr. Willett is one of the most remembered and revered Okemos grads of all time.
 His friendship was greatly appreciated by classmates many grades ahead and behind him.
 I was two class behind, but could and did seek guidance from Walt.
 As a Sophomore, I had a poorly thought out Science Fair idea to observe a frog's "brain waves" on my HeathKit oscilloscope!
-When nothing appeared on the scope after connecting up the unfortunate frog, without hesitation, I called Walt.
-He came right over and inspected my "laboratory" in the basement of our house in Forest Hills and immediately diagnosed the problem and said..."You need to amplify the signal...you'll need an Electroencephalograph... and I just happen to have a spare one that I made out of old TV parts"!
+When nothing appeared on the scope, without hesitation, I called Walter.
+He came right over and inspected my "laboratory" in the basement of our house in Forest Hills and immediately diagnosed the problem..."You need to amplify the signal...you'll need an Electroencephalograph... and I just happen to have a spare one that I made out of old TV parts"!
 I knew then that I had better go into insurance sales like my father!